Aliases for GLUD1 Gene

 GeneCards Summary for GLUD1 Gene

 GLUD1 (Glutamate Dehydrogenase 1) is a Protein Coding gene.
 Diseases associated with GLUD1 include hyperinsulinism-hyperammonemia syndrome and glud1-related hyperinsulinism.
-Among its related pathways are Metabolism and Arginine biosynthesis.
+Among its related pathways are Alanine, aspartate and glutamate metabolism and Arginine biosynthesis.
 GO annotations related to this gene include identical protein binding and oxidoreductase activity.
 An important paralog of this gene is GLUD2.

 UniProtKB/Swiss-Prot for GLUD1 Gene